grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

   index_header:
     # (advanced) Maximum number of idle file handles the store-gateway keeps
-    # open for each index header file.
+    # open for each index-header file.
     # CLI flag: -blocks-storage.bucket-store.index-header.max-idle-file-handles
     [max_idle_file_handles: <int> | default = 1]

+    # (experimental) If enabled, store-gateway will periodically persist block
+    # IDs of lazy loaded index-headers and load them eagerly during startup.
+It
+    # is not valid to enable this if index-header lazy loading is disabled.
+    # CLI flag: -blocks-storage.bucket-store.index-header.eager-loading-startup-enabled
+    [eager_loading_startup_enabled: <boolean> | default = false]

     # (advanced) If true, verify the checksum of index headers upon loading them
     # (either on startup or lazily when lazy loading is enabled).
 Setting to